 The recent legislation also allows people who move between jobs to keep their 401(k) account balances.
 Frequent job changes can make it challenging to manage the accounts.
 However, making this vital change can help to track and manage the savings effectively.

-However, it isn’t all good news because it allows better flexibility in delaying Required Minimum Distributions (RMD).
+However, this isn’t all good news because it allows better flexibility in delaying Required Minimum Distributions (RMD).
 It may help you save more by not having to withdraw until later, but remember that the longer you wait for your RMDs, the larger they will need to be.
-It can significantly affect the long-term tax bill.
+As a result, it can significantly affect the long-term tax bill.

 Long-term care costs can be financially devastating, and individuals need to save as much money as possible for this risk.
 The law allows retirement plan participants to withdraw up to $2,500 annually from their tax-preferred accounts to purchase long-term care insurance policies without penalty.